 Fix a Squeaking Belt (Old-Time Mechanic’s Trick)

-There is little more annoying than starting your car and EVERY time you turn it on and roll out the driveway you alert the entire neighborhood that you are leaving home again because they hear the squealing belt!
-I mean a squealing belt is just as bad as the scraping of chalk on the chalkboard.
-But not every car does it, and why is mine?
+There is little more annoying than starting your car and EVERY time you turn it on and roll out the driveway you alert the entire neighborhood that you are on the road because they hear the squealing belt!
+A squealing belt is just as bad as the scraping of chalk on the chalkboard.
+But not every car belt squeals, and why does mine?
 Here is how to fix a squealing belt.

 A squealing belt is fixed in 3 ways: With either a lubricant such as a bar of soap or W-40 to moisten a dry belt, by tightening the belt, or by replacing the belt.
-The squealing can be caused by a dried out belt, a cracked and worn-out belt, or a stretched or loose belt.
+The squealing can be caused by a dried out belt, a cracked and worn-out belt, and most commonly is a stretched or loose belt.

 Inspecting the belt for signs of cracks should be the first thing you do to determine if the belt should be replaced.